 Paris

-The performance in Cannes caused some interest in both Marta, Helena and Vaclav.
-Several invitations to a possible cooperation from other countries came.
-The most interesting one arrived from the most prestigious concert hall "Olympia" in Paris.
-Marta, Helena and Vasek would perform in Olympia for 1 month.
+The performance in Cannes caused some interest in both Marta, Helena and Vaclav who received several invitations to a possible cooperation from other countries.
+The most interesting invitation arrived from the most prestigious concert hall "Olympia" in Paris and this invitation had been accepted by Marta, Helena and Vasek who would perform in Olympia in one month.

 On April 1, 1968 Marta, Helena and Vaclav left Prague for Paris.
 The trio would appear within a bigger show with a 20-minute-performance including three solo songs each and two songs sung by all three of them.
 They performed as three artists on their own rights and not as a group.
 The stay in Paris was a great time for three young people from Czechoslovakia and great contrast comparing the capital of France to communist Prague somewhere in East Europe.
 They did not know that 32 years later Prague would become a new Paris in Europe and much more overcrowded by tourists from all over the world than any other European city.